baggachipz/dumb-musings/src/blog/posts/the-case-for-rivian.md

   <img src="/img/RIVN_chart.png" alt="Rivian price chart with milestones" />
   <figcaption>Rivian's stock price as milestones were reached.</figcaption>
 </figure>

-As you can see, the stock is flatly trending downward (though volatile) while they're still losing money.
+The stock is flatly trending downward (though volatile) while they're still losing money.
 Their flagship (expensive) vehicle has been available for less than 5 years, and they announced their Model 3-type vehicle in March 2024.
 As of this writing, they have just kicked off their production ramp for their mass-market vehicle.
 Musk coined it "Production Hell" and I'm sure he's right.
 But if Rivian can make it out the other side, I see no reason they can't recover to their IPO price, and beyond.

 ## The race against time